Discover the ancient settlement located at the foot of the mighty Licka Pljesivica Mountain.

 Military Frontier

-Unfortunately, after the Treaty of Karlowitz in 1699, Korenica was not returned to the Croatian Ban, but became a part of the Military Frontier, first as part of the Lika Frontier Regiment and from 1765 as part of Otocac Frontier Regiment (Hrvatska enciklopedija, n.d.) - and that was a very bad news!
+The dreadful life continues until the Austro-Turkish war (1683 - 1699) when nearly the entire Lika region was liberated from the Turks.
+Unfortunately, after the Treaty of Karlowitz in 1699 Korenica was not returned to the Croatian Ban, but became part of the Military Frontier, first as part of the Lika Frontier Regiment and from 1765 as part of Otocac Frontier Regiment (Hrvatska enciklopedija, n.d.).
+Not a good outcome, namely the Military Frontier remained under the direct rule of the Habsburgs whose administration introduced new and heavy obligations for frontiersmen, forcing all local men aged 16 to 60 to serve.

-The service was cruel, the smallest offenses were severely punished and very soon the liberation from the Turks was seen as passing from one slavery to another which caused many mutinies in Lika reagion.
+The service was cruel, the smallest offenses were severely punished and very soon the liberation from the Turks was seen as passing from one slavery to another which caused many mutinies in Lika region.
 An example and the extent of sheer cruelty is best described in an event that took place in 1848 at the time of the Feast of the Assumption of the Blessed Virgin Mary in Klanac in Lika region when Mr. Ante Starcevic, Doctor of Philosophy met a young man Filip Baricevic, who lost both arms.

 The Frontier soldier Filip Baricevic complained about the violence and injustice of some Austrian officers to higher military authorities.
 Frontier officers accused of brutality then summoned him to military command in Karlovac where they cut off his left arm in revenge.
-The man who works his land to ensure food for himself and his family cannot survive without his arms, but when he complained again of their cruelty - they cut off his right arm (Knjaz, 2016).
+The man who works his land to ensure food for himself and his family cannot survive without his arms, but when he complained again of their cruelty - they cut off his right arm (HRT, 2018).

 Dr. Ante Starcevic